insected/bobbae_gcp-wiki/Machine-Learning.md

 Decision trees are desirable in that they scale well to larger datasets, they are robust against irrelevant features, and it is very easy to visualize the rationalization between a decision tree's predictions.
 Further, decision trees have low bias as there is minimal implicitly defined structure in the model (as opposed to linear regression, for example, which makes the assumption of linear relationships).
 Unfortunately, decision trees are prone to high variance and will overfit noisy data.

-[Random forests](https://www.jeremyjordan.me/random-forests/) inherit the benefits of a decision tree model whilst improving upon the performance by reducing the variance.
+[Random forests](https://en.wikipedia.org/wiki/Random_forest) inherit the benefits of a decision tree model whilst improving upon the performance by reducing the variance.
 In building a random forest, we train a collection of decision trees on random subsets of the training data.
 Further, on each sampling from the population, we also sample a subset of features from the overall feature space.
 This adds randomness (with the intent to reduce variance in the end model) to the splitting process by limiting the features available for to split on for each individual base model.

 ### Boosted trees

-[Boosting](https://www.jeremyjordan.me/boosted-trees/) is an iterative ensembling process where models are trained in a sequential order.
+[Boosting](https://en.wikipedia.org/wiki/Gradient_boosting#Gradient_tree_boosting) is an iterative process where models are trained in a sequential order.
 These models are known as "weak learners" as they are simple prediction rules which only perform slightly better than a random guess (ie. slightly better than 50% accuracy).
 The general concept behind boosting is to focus on the "hard" examples, or the examples that the model fails to predict correctly with confidence.
 These examples are given more emphasis by skewing the distribution of observations so that these examples are more likely to appear in a sample.
 As such, the next weak learner will focus more on getting these hard examples correct.
 Because your learner is always doing better than random, you'll always get some degree of information from each sequential training round.
 When all of the simple prediction rules are combined into one overarching model, a powerful predictor emerges.

 ### Content Classification